adoptoposs/adoptoposs/README.md

 $ git clone git@github.com:paulgoetze/adoptoposs.git
 ```

 Then step into the project and run the setup make task.
-This will build the docker container, install all dependencies and setup development & test databases:
+This will build the docker container, create a development config, install all dependencies and setup development & test databases:

 ```
 $ cd adoptoposs && make setup